ZayaanB/Context-Sync/README.md

 Every chat is saved as a structured `.md` file, synced via OneDrive to your team's Obsidian vault, and injected as context built into every team member's AI chats.

-**New Version:**
-Directly integrate with your VSCode's GitHub Copilot by using @contextsync before a message & added better token efficiency.

 **Currently only for GitHub Copilot - More model support coming soon.**

 Why?
 1. **Team Memory:** Enables collaboration across dev teams
-2. **Zero Effort:** Helps AI remember context about you
+2. **Zero Effort:** Helps AI remember context about you and only recall valid topics
-3. **Locally Controlled:** Sync your context in real time with others
+3. **Locally Controlled:** Sync your context in real time with others and hide conversations using private mode
+4. 4. **Direct Integration:** Directly integrate with Copilot using."@contextsync" in chat

 Find it at:
 https://marketplace.visualstudio.com/items?itemName=ZayaanBhanwadia.context-sync&ssr=false#overview